albumentations-team/albumentations.ai/mkdocs/src/docs/getting_started/bounding_boxes_augmentation.md

 ### pascal_voc
 `pascal_voc` is a format used by the [Pascal VOC dataset](http://host.robots.ox.ac.uk/pascal/VOC/){target=_blank}.
-Coordinates of a bounding box are encoded with four values in pixels: `[x_min, x_max, y_min, y_max]`. `x_min` and `x_max` are coordinates of the beginning and end of the bounding box on the x-axis. `y_min` and `y_max` are coordinates of the beginning and end of the bounding box on the y-axis.
+Coordinates of a bounding box are encoded with four values in pixels: `[x_min, y_min, x_max, y_max]`.  `x_min` and `y_min` are coordinates of the top-left corner of the bounding box. `x_max` and `y_max` are coordinates of bottom-right corner of the bounding box.

-Coordinates of the example bounding box in this format are `[98, 420, 345, 462]`.
+Coordinates of the example bounding box in this format are `[98, 345, 420, 462]`.

 ### albumentations

-`albumentations` is similar to `pascal_voc`, because it also uses four values `[x_min, x_max, y_min, y_max]` to represent a bounding box.
+`albumentations` is similar to `pascal_voc`, because it also uses four values `[x_min, y_min, x_max, y_max]` to represent a bounding box.
 But unlike `pascal_voc`, `albumentations` uses normalized values.
 To normalize values, we divide coordinates in pixels for the x- and y-axis by the width and the height of the image.

-Coordinates of the example bounding box in this format are `[98 / 640, 420 / 640, 345 / 480, 462 / 480]` which are `[0.153125, 0.65625, 0.71875, 0.9625]`.
+Coordinates of the example bounding box in this format are `[98 / 640, 345 / 480, 420 / 640, 462 / 480]` which are `[0.153125, 0.71875, 0.65625, 0.9625]`.

 Albumentations uses this format internally to work with bounding boxes and augment them.
-A popular dataset [Open Images](https://storage.googleapis.com/openimages/web/index.html){target=_blank} also uses this format to represent coordinates of bounding boxes.

 ### coco
 `coco` is a format used by the [Common Objects in Context \(COCO\)](http://cocodataset.org/){target=_blank} dataset.